NovationScripts/GetEthTop/README.md

 New players cannot be registered without a referrer, ensuring a chain of participants.

+**Risks**
+**Initial Deposit and Referral Activity**

+The primary risk in the GetEthTop game is associated with the initial deposit of 0.01 ETH.
+This is the only amount that players need to invest from their own funds.
+All subsequent steps in the game and progression through the levels are funded by the profits earned during the gameplay.

+A key factor in a player's success is the active recruitment of new participants.
+The effectiveness of the referral system and a player’s ability to expand their network directly influence their potential earnings and progression through the levels.
+It's important to note that the game involves a degree of social interaction and network marketing, which can be both an advantage and a challenge, depending on individual skills and preferences.

+It is crucial to understand that, despite the potential for significant earnings, the game includes elements of risk inherent to all investment and gaming platforms.
+Players are advised to invest funds whose loss would not be critical to their financial situation.

 **Gameplay:**

 Players make deposits and complete steps (making deposits and receiving payouts 50% higher than their deposit) corresponding to their levels, with the cost of steps increasing at each subsequent level.